ceramicnetwork/docs/docs/learn/inspiration.md

-## Referenceable Projects
+## Highlighted Projects
-Highlighted projects for popular use-cases built using Ceramic by valued partners, community members, and hackathon participants.
+Projects for popular use-cases built using Ceramic by valued partners, community members, and hackathon participants.

 ### User Profiles
 Universal profiles available for use throughout the web3 metaverse.